[Effective March 29, 1972; amendment of the Charter of the Village of Cooperstown]

 Position established.
 The position of Village Administrator is hereby established.
 The decision to fill the position with the appointment of an administrator is an option that is left to the Board of Trustees to execute based on operational requirements and financial capability.
 Such a decision requires the favorable vote of a majority (5) of the Trustees.

 Appointment, term, qualifications, residency.
 The Village Administrator shall be appointed by the Board of Trustees upon the recommendation of the Mayor for an indefinite term and shall remain in the position at the pleasure of the Board of Trustees.
 The Administrator shall be chosen by the appointing authority without regard to the appointee's political beliefs and solely on the basis of the appointee's training and experience, with special reference to actual experience or knowledge of the responsibilities and duties of the position as determined by the Board of Trustees.
-At the time of appointment, the Administrator need not be a resident of the Village or of the State of New York, but shall become a resident of the Village within six months after appointment and so remain during tenure.
 The person appointed may hold another Village office, except that no elected official of the Village shall be eligible for such appointment while in office.

 Duties and responsibilities.
 Subject to the approval, direction and control of the Board of Trustees, or — in those instances where approval, direction and control is, by applicable law, reserved to the Mayor — under the approval, direction and control of the Mayor, the Village Administrator shall perform the duties delineated in the job performance plan, as prepared and established by the Board of Trustees, and in accordance with such rules and regulations as may be promulgated by the Board of Trustees.